laozhao43/Ruizhe_Zhao_-Portfolio-EN/README.md

 ## [Resume PDF](https://github.com/laozhao43/Ruizhe_Zhao_-Portfolio-CN/blob/main/Resume_pdfs/Resume_Ruizhe_Zhao_715.pdf)
 # [Project 1: Meltybrain格斗机器人](https://github.com/laozhao43/Meltybrain_Bot_CNMB)
 * Designed and built a 3lb translational drift (Meltybrain) combat robot
-* 用 Arduino 编程，读取传感器和接收机信号。算法会根据传感器数据计算出当前转速和当前朝向并控
-制机器人在旋转的同时移动。通过蓝牙模块发送实时数据给电脑
-* Developed a programe in arduino to read
-* 用 Python 处理回传数据，进行线性回归，并得出一组常数来校准加速计
-* 用 SOLIDWORKS 建模，并进行结构设计，受力分析和拓扑优化。机器人在满油门下可以储存 130J
-的旋转动能，武器尖端线速度可以达到 100km/h
+* Wrote codes in Arduino that read sensors signal, compute robot angular velocity and heading, send real-time data via Bluetooth and control the robot motion
+* Used Python to process the data and calibrate sensor by using linear regression
+* Used Solidworks to model robot structure to maximize rotational momentum and impact resistance.
+At max throttle it can store 130J of kinetic energy and blade tip speed at 80mph
-* Seattle Bot Battles 比赛战绩：3 赢 2 输
+* Participated in Seattle Bot Battles 2022: 3 wins, 2 losses

 ![](/images/最终.png)